THE ULTIMATE COLORADO ELOPEMENT GUIDE

 TOP TIP: you don’t HAVE to wear a traditional ‘wedding’ outfit if that doesn’t speak to you.
-Ladies, perhaps a dress just isn’t ‘you’: feel free to rock a pantsuit, jumpsuit or any other outfit you please!
-Gents, perhaps a formal suit feels too stiff for you: how about simple pants, shirt and a funky tie and suspenders instead?
+Perhaps a dress just isn’t ‘you’: feel free to rock a pantsuit, jumpsuit or any other outfit you please!
+Perhaps a formal suit feels too stiff for you: how about simple pants, shirt and a funky tie and suspenders instead?
 Please, please, please don’t do anything on your elopement day that you don’t feel 100% great about.

 INSIDER SECRET: if you want to know if your outfit is suitable for an outdoor, active elopement, put it on in your house and bust out some moves!
 Seriously, try going up the stairs, climbing over a big box, doing a little lunge or two… And, if any of those moves feel uncomfortable, you might want to rethink your outfit!

 So often, eloping couples get so caught up in planning all the logistics of their day that they kind of forget to think about the most important part: the ceremony.
 That moment when you finally share vows and commit your lives to one another!

 It’s so important you spend some time thinking about how you’d like your ceremony to play out.

 Will it just be the two of you sharing vows for a few minutes, or would you like something a little more than that?
 We’d suggest using an officiant to guide your ceremony if so.
 Remember, you don’t NEED anyone else since you can self-solemnize but it’s still really helpful to have someone else lead your ceremony so the two of you can just be in the moment and focus on each other.

 A good officiant will take the time to really get to know you and YOUR thoughts on love, marriage and the future.